 RN to BSN Admission Requirements:

 To pursue an accelerated RN to MSN, you must have an active unencumbered license to practice as a registered nurse and an undergraduate GPA of 3.0.
 If you have a GPA below 3.0, but higher than 2.67, you are eligible for provisional acceptance.
-You must achieve a grade of B+ or better in your first graduate nursing course to be fully accepted into the MSN program.
 If you are an RN to BSN student interested in the Accelerated RN to MSN, contact an SNHU admission counselor or your academic advisor for more information.

 If you are enrolled in Community College System of New Hampshire nursing programs, contact your CCSNH advisor or an admissions counselor at Southern New Hampshire University to learn more about program admission requirements and tuition information.